 SENIOR PARTNER, SQUIRE PATTON BOGGS, MIAMI

-Born in Cuba, Cardenas grew up in Fort Lauderdale.
-A strong backer of former Gov. Jeb Bush, he served two terms as chairman of the Republican Party of Florida and three terms as its vice chairman.
+A political operative, Cuba-born Cardenas served two terms as chairman of the Republican Party of Florida and three terms as its vice chairman.

 Cardenas has an associate’s degree from Miami-Dade College, a bachelor’s degree from Florida Atlantic and a law degree from Seton Hall University.